 Project two: Regulator needs analysis review

-In mid-2018, the final report on the National Energy Efficiency Building Compliance Deep Dive Project Phase 3 was released.
+In mid-2018, the final report on the National Energy Efficiency Building Compliance Deep Dive Project Phase three was released.
 This report compiles the results of extensive consultation (workshops and surveys) with a broad range of building professionals responsible for achieving built energy compliance.
 The 'Deep Dive' identifies their key requirements to improve National Construction Code energy compliance and achieve high performing homes.

 - Regulator Needs Deep Dive report (PDF, 1.6 MB)